dpays/esteem8app.github.io/docs/Organization-model.md

 ## Low level model

-Low level organization is autonomous and descrbed above.
+Low level organization is autonomous and described above.

 1. Users purpose features they want to have in steem.
 * Outside developpers implement features purposed on steem they want to develop.